Singapore REITs Monthly Update (June 15th, 2025)

 • A High Yield should not be the sole ratio to look for when choosing a REIT to invest in.

-• Yield Spread widened to 3.93%.
-(Weighted Average tightened slightly to 3.79%)
+• Yield Spread tightened slightly to 3.91%.
+(Weighted Average tightened slightly to 3.74%)

-• Widened from 3.66% in March 2025.
-(Weighted Average was 3.90%)
+• Tightened from 3.93% in May 2025.
+(Weighted Average was 3.79%)

 • From May 2024 onwards, all my yield spread measurements are now in relation to SG Gov Bond Yields, no longer a mix with US Gov Bond Yields.